 Opened in 2000, with major developments since, the Tate Modern has the distinction of being one of the world’s most-visited modern art museums.
 Occupying what was once the Bankside Power Station, the museum’s many galleries showcase some of the most important artworks from the 20th and 21st centuries.
 Whether your interest is Cubism, Surrealism, or contemporary installation, the Tate Modern’s sweeping collection and temporary exhibitions are sure to impress.
-For guests staying at 41 Hotel, our five-star boutique property by Buckingham Palace, the museum is just a short jaunt away, so we’ve selected ten of the Tate’s celebrated artworks for any London itinerary.
+For guests staying at Hotel 41, our five-star boutique property by Buckingham Palace, the museum is just a short jaunt away, so we’ve selected ten of the Tate’s celebrated artworks for any London itinerary.

 1. Ships in the Dark, Paul Klee

 This oil painting by avant-garde, 20th-century artist Paul Klee exhibits the artist’s rhythmic linear style, representing brightly coloured sailing boats and the light of the moon.
 This along with a number of other works were inspired by his time spend in the Mediterranean.

 Modelled on Picasso’s lover, Dora Maar, this colourful but unhappy scene depicts a distraught woman, her face broken up into Cubist shards.
 The work is an offshoot of Picasso’s iconic work Guernica, and is intended to convey the suffering of the Spanish Civil War.

 One of the geniuses of Surrealism, Salvador Dali’s delirium-like paintings once inspired Freud; today, they attract legions of museum visitors.
 This work, which depicts his unnerving interpretation of the Greek myth of Narcissus, was one of his first to plumb deeper psychological depths.